 All examiners are subjected to a multi-step process for standardization and calibration designed to produce accurate and consistent ratings of candidate performance.
-Exercises are designed and used during a two-day orientation of Chief Examiners and Team Captains.
-Chief Examiners contribute to the development of these exercises.
-Each year the exercises are reviewed, evaluated, and revised-if necessary.
-At the same time the Dental Examination Candidate Manual is also revised (CRDTS, 2017b).
+Annually, the Dental Examination Candidate and Examiner Manuals are revised (CRDTS, 2021a).

-After the examinations are administered, CRDTS annually produces reports of examiner performance, which are intended for examiner self-assessment (Ray & Cobb, 2017b, 2017c, and 2017d).
+After the examinations are administered, CRDTS annually produces reports of examiner performance, which are intended for examiner self-assessment (e.g., Askren & Foley, 2022a-c).
 These results are also used to evaluate examiners and to inform decision-making for future examiner assignments.
 Such information can be very useful in refining training and improving examiner consistency or, if justified, removing examiners who are inconsistent.
-Such reports are very useful for quality control.
+Such reports are particularly useful for quality control.